Buying a car

 rights when buying a car.

 You might also be offered finance by a car yard.
-This can often
+It's important

 Avoid sales pressure